Town of Tonawanda Veterans Memorial: Background

 By the spring of 2009, the committee had reached its funding goal to cover the cost of construction and the project was ready to be put out to bid.
-The Tonawanda Town Board agreed to designate space for the memorial at Walter M. Kenney Field and fully manage its construction.
+The Tonawanda Town Board agreed to designate space for the memorial at Walter M. Kenney Park and fully manage its construction.
 The project was put out to bid three times before an offer was returned within the range that the committee could afford.
 With a construction contractor confirmed and work set to begin, the memorial steering committee held a groundbreaking ceremony on May 22, 2009 at what was to be the future site of the memorial.
 Joining the steering committee that day were local military veterans and residents, as well as town and state officials.